mjordan/introduction_to_relational_databases/README_teaching.md

 This README file contains information that people who wish to reuse this workshop material will find useful.

 The 4-hour workshop this material was originally developed for given for a group of Digital Humanists.
 The focus in on showing how relational databases work and how they are commonly used.
 If you are looking for a "gentle" introduction to relational databases (if there is such a thing) for more general audiences, you might find the material in this Git repository useful.
-There is a lot of much more technical, detailed material out there that will be suitable for different kinds of audiences, such as Adrianne Watt and Nelson Eng's open textbook [Database Design](http://opentextbc.ca/dbdesign01/).
+There is a lot of much more technical, detailed material out there that will be suitable for different kinds of audiences, such as Adrienne Watt and Nelson Eng's open textbook [Database Design](http://opentextbc.ca/dbdesign01/).

 ## Licenses